-\Box UNIX:
+UNIX:

-install-dir/SASFoundation/9.2/utilities/bin/objspawn
+install-dir/SASFoundation/9.3/utilities/bin/objspawn

 The spawner must be refreshed through the SAS Management Console in order to reflect configuration updates.
 The SAS Management Console provides an interface to refresh the spawner with configuration changes.
-For more information, see "Using SAS Management Console to Operate SAS Servers" in the SAS Intelligence Platform: System Administration Guide.
+For more information, see "Using SAS Management Console to Operate SAS Servers" in Chapter 5 of SAS Intelligence Platform: System Administration Guide.
 If your spawner is configured as a Windows service, then you must redefine the service to change the invocation options.
-For more information, see "Update a Windows Object Spawner Service" on page 104.
+For more information, see "Update a Windows Object Spawner Service" on page 119.